Thriving Advanced Materials Industry Ecosystem

 World-Class Logistics Infrastructure

 A dense network of roads, railways, ports, and airports provides transport links to supply chain and physical distribution networks, allowing easy worldwide interconnectivity and efficient operational logistics.
-Virginia is served by the third-largest port on the East Coast, with a network of six terminals that can handle any type of cargo.
-Port facilities include four deep-water terminals in Hampton Roads, the inland Richmond Marine Terminal, and the Virginia Inland Port, an intermodal container transfer facility in Front Royal.
-In 2024, after completion of a $1.4 billion modernization and expansion project, The Port of Virginia will be the East Coast’s deepest port and one of the most advanced in the world.
+Virginia is served by the deepest port on the East Coast, with a network of five terminals that can handle any type of cargo.
+Port facilities include three deepwater terminals in Hampton Roads, the inland Richmond Marine Terminal, and the Virginia Inland Port, an intermodal container transfer facility in Front Royal.
+The port, through its $1.4 billion Gateway Investment Project, is expanding its assets, capabilities, and reach and creating one of the most advanced ports in the Western Hemisphere.

 6 major interstates